shubham1091/Python_for_everybody/Access_Web/Chapter_Twelve/reading.md

 - There is some controversy about web page scraping and some <br>
   sites are a bit snippy about it.
-- Republishing copyrighted informaion is not allowed
+- Republishing copyrighted information is not allowed
 - Violating terms of service is not allowed

 ### <span style="color:#f6fc2d">The Easy Way - Beautiful soup</span>

 - YOu could do string searches the hard way
-- Or use the free software library colled <a href="https://www.crummy.com/software/BeautifulSoup/">BeautifullSoup</a>
+- Or use the free software library called <a href="https://www.crummy.com/software/BeautifulSoup/">BeautifullSoup</a>

 ### <span style="color:#f6fc2d">Summary</span>
 - The TCP/IP gives us pipes/ sockets between applications